Kstall23/MortgageValuation/README.md

 Capstone Project for Montana State Software Factory

 # DEMO
--To interact with demo, download repository and run index.py
+-To interact with demo, download repository and install flask

+-Run index.py and click on web address in terminal

 -Upload practice csv files from static folder